louisabricot/devops101/README.md

 node.vm.synced_folder "./provisioning", "/home/vagrant/workstation"
 ```

-By synchronizing the "provisioning" directory with "/home/vagrant/workstation" on the controller node, we can easily access and manage our Ansible playbooks and configuration files.
+By synchronizing the *provisioning* directory with "/home/vagrant/workstation" on the controller node, we can easily access and manage our Ansible playbooks and configuration files.

 ## Configuring a Kubernetes cluster with Ansible